-Basics of stick welding
+The basics of stick welding

-MMA welding refers to a welding method where a filler rod in the electrode holder serves as the welding electrode.
+Stick welding, also known as manual metal arc (MMA) welding refers to a welding method where a filler rod in the electrode holder serves as the welding electrode.
 The arc burns between the rod and the workpiece.

 The difference to other welding methods is that the filler rod that serves as the welding electrode in MMA welding shortens continuously as the welding progresses.
 In TIG and MIG/MAG welding, the distance of the torch from the workpiece must remain constant at all times.
 In MMA welding, however, the electrode holder must continuously be brought toward the workpiece to keep the distance between the electrode and the molten weld constant.
 This presents special challenges for MMA welding.